 Address: Ehrenhof 2, 40479 Düsseldorf, Germany

-The NRW Forum Wirtschaft und Kultur, simply known as Forum NRW, is a museum located in Ehrenhof 2, 40479 Düsseldorf, Germany.
-The museum seeks to deal with the North Rhine-Westphalia’s development and economic standards.
+The NRW Forum Wirtschaft und Kultur, known as Forum NRW, is a museum that seeks to deal with the North Rhine-Westphalia’s development and economic standards.

-The museum is housed in the Ehrenhof complex which was built between the years 1925 and 1926 by Wilhelm Kreis.
-The same complex houses the Kunstpalast museum.
+The museum is housed in the Ehrenhof complex, built between 1925 and 1926 by Wilhelm Kreis.
+The same complex houses the Kunstpalast Museum.

 The initial name of the museum when it was newly opened in the 1970s was the Museum für Industrie und Wirtschaft (English: Museum for Industry and Economy).
 The current name was acquired in the 1990s alongside the concept behind the earlier forms of display in the museum.

 Initially, the exhibitions displayed were permanent, but of late, they began to vary depending on different themes.
-The NRW-Forum Dusseldorf’s museum bases its exhibitions on historical, political, social, or themes relating to economical conditions, all viewed from different view angles.
+The NRW-Forum Dusseldorf’s museum bases its exhibitions on historical, political, social, or themes relating to economic conditions, all viewed from different angles.